csc-training/geocomputing_course/materials/parallel_r.md

 ### Changes to code

 The basic R code runs in serial mode, so usually some changes to code are needed to benefit from parallel computing.
+The changes to code are exactly the same for all parallization set-ups.

 The most simple changes could be: